The Fate of the Furious (2017)

 The action set-pieces are big and ridiculous, just as they should be, albeit sometimes too widely spaced for a 136-minute feature film that does a lot of globe-trotting (this team really gets around).
 There is an awesome, well-choreographed prison break with Hobbs and Shaw, the sequence entirely cued to electronica.
 With her team of hackers working hard, Cipher’s eyes fill with evil at her creation of complete chaos in the Manhattan streets by taking control of vehicles and unmanned “zombie cars,” and it’s a nutty sequence of puppet mastery.
 Finally, there is more gravity-defying fun in Vladain, Russia, on a frozen tundra.
 First, it’s used for Tyrese Gibson to cling to just the door of an orange Lamborghini as if he were water-tubing, and then has Hobbs steering one of Cipher’s unleashed torpedoes with his tree-trunk legs; all that’s missing is a wholly mammoth riding on top of the nuclear submarine.

 Like Vin Diesel as an actor (and there’s nothing wrong with that), these movies have a limited skill set.
 When “The Fate of the Furious” is on the go and not getting into the weeds of its pedestrian plot, it fires on most cylinders.
-There is too much time with someone mentioning the importance of family that it almost puts to shame Adam Sandler’s droning on about the same topic in most of his comedies.
+Aside from the film ending on a sweet note that proves Paul Walker's spirit will live on, there is too much time spent with someone mentioning the importance of family that it almost puts to shame Adam Sandler’s droning on about the same topic in most of his comedies.
 And, there are oversights with Deckard Shaw changing sides—forget that he murdered one of Dom’s own two movies ago—and the convenient, unexplained recovery of another villain.
 Forced humor with Hobbs turning out to be his daughter’s soccer coach actually has its pleasures, as does a whole sequence with a baby and Deckard.
 “The Fate of the Furious” is certainly needless, but no other popcorn-movie series right now can own a balance of inanity and insanity and make it fun.
 This installment does what it should and isn’t resting on the series’ laurels.

 Grade: B -